BattlesnakeOfficial/docs/docs/quickstart.md

 * ✅ Avoid colliding with other Battlesnakes
 * ✅ Try to move towards food

-For details on how the move request and other requests work, we recommend reading through the [Battlesnake API Reference](api/index).
+For details on how the move request and other requests work, we recommend reading through the [Battlesnake API Reference](api).

 ## Additional resources

 This guide only scratches the surface of Battlesnake!

-Check out the [Battlesnake Game Rules](rules) and [Tips & Tricks](tips/general) to make sure you understand how to program your Battlesnake to win the most games possible.
+Check out the [Battlesnake Game Rules](rules) and [API Reference](api) to make sure you understand how to program your Battlesnake to win the most games possible.
 You may have also noticed there are different [Maps](maps) that provide different challenges for your Battlesnake.

 You can also check out the [Battlesnake Awesome List](https://github.com/BattlesnakeOfficial/awesome-battlesnake) for more great Battlesnake resources.
 Anyone may [contribute](https://github.com/BattlesnakeOfficial/awesome-battlesnake/blob/main/CONTRIBUTING.md) so feel free to share interesting resources or your own creations!